assamite/Slipper/README.md

 paths and all the links to go via the application's site.
-Then it does part of speech tagging of webpage's visible text with [nltk](http://nltk.org/) and replaces words depending on the part of speech and [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to some other words from ``freudifier/slip/sexuality.txt``.
+Then it does part of speech tagging of webpage's visible text with [nltk](http://nltk.org/) and replaces words depending on the part of speech and [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to some other words found from the database.
 This is somehow supposed to be funny.

 Most original tarts of the application can be found from [freudifier/slip/utils.py](https://github.com/assamite/Slipper/blob/master/freudifier/slip/utils.py)